aws/aws-nitro-enclaves-cli/README.md

 ### Driver information
   The Nitro Enclaves kernel driver is available in the upstream Linux kernel starting with the v5.10 kernel.
 The codebase from the 'drivers/virt/nitro_enclaves' directory in this GitHub repository is similar to the one merged into the upstream Linux kernel.

-  The Nitro Enclaves kernel driver is currently available in the following distros kernels:
+  The Nitro Enclaves kernel driver is currently available in the following distro kernels:

   - Amazon Linux 2 v4.14 kernel starting with kernel-4.14.198-152.320.amzn2.x86_64
   - Amazon Linux 2 v5.4 kernel starting with kernel-5.4.68-34.125.amzn2.x86_64